Bbert88/pewlett-hackard-analysis/README.md

 ![Unique Output](./Resources/unique_count_output.png)

-As per the above query, 72,458 employees are eligible to retire which will trigger the "silver tsunami"
+As per the above query, 72,458 employees are eligible to retire which will trigger the "silver tsunami".

 ![Unique Query Groupby](./Resources/unique_count_groupby_query.png)

 ![Unique Output Groupby](./Resources/unique_count_groupby_output.png)

-As per the above query, the 72,458 reitrement-eligible employees are grouped by their respective departments.
+As per the above query, the 72,458 reitrement-eligible employees are grouped by their respective titles.

 ### Number of qualified, retirement-ready employees in the departments to mentor onboarding employees: